 Today is great day for Japanese typography: Morisawa and Sha-Ken announced they will co-develop the Sha-Ken font library for OpenType (English press release here), due for release in 2024 in celebration of the Japanese typesetter they created 100 years ago.
 The founders of Morisawa (Nobuo Morisawa) and Sha-Ken (Mokichi Ishii) co-created the first modern Japanese typesetter in 1924 but quickly became 2 different family companies.
 By the late 1970’s Sha-Ken had grown to be the dominate force of the Japanese pre-press market with the largest and most sought after font library.
 In the 1980’s it started to unravel.

 It’s hard to emphasize how important this development is.
 Imagine the LinoType library, or everyday standards like Helvetica, New York, etc. were never licensed as digital fonts…until now.
-I doubt the first release will encompass OpenType Variable Fonts due to cost and time restraints.
+The release will certainly not use the OpenType Variable Font format due to cost and time restraints.
 Morisawa has yet to release anything in that format so far.

 The co-developer team will also have to prioritize and edit as the Sha-Ken library is huge and only a small subset ever made it onto proprietary Sha-Ken digital typesetters.
 There are huge glyph variation and feature holes to fill.
 Just getting a simplified basic Sha-Ken library in OpenType format will be a tremendous job.